lyang19/cluster-splmm/README.md

 MASS

-To run the example, please have the required packages installed, and download the "data1.RData" and "example.R" files under the same folder.
+To run the example, please have the required packages installed, and download the "data1.RData", "example.R" and all files in the "code" folder under the same folder.

 [1] Yang, Luoying.
 Model-Based Clustering of Longitudinal Data in High Dimensions.
 Diss.
 University of Rochester, 2021.